Copyright Infringement Online

 If none of the above options yield a desired result, a copyright holder has the option to pursue an injunction or damages in court through litigation.
 If the identity of the infringer is unknown, you can start a legal proceeding against the person who owns the IP address associated with the infringement and bring a motion to have the ISP disclose the identity of the infringer.

-If you find yourself in this situation and are wondering whether litigation is worthwhile, our intellectual property litigators will be glad to help you.
-Please contact us for a complimentary and confidential initial telephone appointment with a member of our team.
+If you find yourself in this situation and are wondering whether litigation is worthwhile, contact us for a complimentary and confidential initial telephone appointment with a member of our team.